2004 Chevy American Revolution 400

 The 2004 Chevy American Revolution 400 was the 11th stock car race of the 2004 NASCAR Nextel Cup Series season and the 50th iteration of the event.
 The race was held on Saturday, May 15, 2004, before a crowd of 115,000 in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
 The race took the scheduled 400 laps to complete.
 At race's end, Dale Earnhardt, Inc. driver Dale Earnhardt Jr. would cruise on the final restart to win his 12th career NASCAR Nextel Cup Series win and his third win of the season.
-To fill out the podium, Jimmie Johnson of Hendrick Motorsports and Bobby Labonte of Joe Gibbs Racing would finish second and third, respectively.
+To fill out the podium, Jimmie Johnson of Hendrick Motorsports finished 2nd, and Bobby Labonte of Joe Gibbs Racing finished 3rd.

 Background

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
 It hosts the NASCAR Cup Series, Xfinity Series and the NASCAR Camping World Truck Series.
 Known as "America's premier short track", it formerly hosted an IndyCar Series race and two USAC sprint car races.